-Once the prospective student's application has been approved, the parent or legal guardian will be given a link to register this student through our secure online portal.
-Students who will be 18 years old at the start of Class 50, or who have documentation that they are legally emancipated minors, may complete their own registration.
+Once the application has been approved, the parent or legal guardian will be given a link to register this student through our secure, online portal.
+Students who will be 18 years old at the start of the class, or who have documentation that they are legally emancipated minors, may complete their own registration.

 Plan to register as soon as possible and have all required information at hand.
-Also have the require documents uploaded as pictures or scans on the device being used for registration.
+Also have the required documents uploaded as pictures or scans on the device being used for registration.
 Documents include:

 Health insurance card - front and back